uikit/uikit-site/docs/pages/grid.md

 ## Gutter modifiers

-The Grid component comes with a default gutter, that is decreased automatically from a certain breakpoint, usually on a smaller desktop viewport width.
+The Grid component comes with a default gutter that is decreased automatically from a certain breakpoint usually on a smaller desktop viewport width.
 To apply a different gutter, add one of the following classes.

 | Class               | Description                                                                             |
 |:--------------------|:----------------------------------------------------------------------------------------|